News & Events

 Sitar Arts Center deLaski Theater

-Celebrate Youth Art Month with Smithsonian curator and DC native Michelle Banks, our featured guest for the second installment in our 2025 Artists at Work Speaker Series.
-Michelle is the lead curator for the upcoming Smithsonian Folklife Festival: Youth and the Power of Culture.
+In celebration of Youth Art Month, we sat down with Smithsonian curator and DC native Michelle Banks, the lead curator for the upcoming Smithsonian Folklife Festival: Youth and the Power of Culture.

-In conversation with special guest moderator Tonya McCleary, former executive producer of ABC7’s Good Morning Washington, Michelle will share stories of her roots in DC, her role in showcasing our nation’s traditional artists and artisans, and her remarkable career exploring the intersections of language, culture, and sustainability.
+In conversation with special guest moderator Tonya McCleary, former executive producer of ABC7’s Good Morning Washington, Michelle shared stories of her roots in DC, her role in showcasing our nation’s traditional artists and artisans, and her remarkable career exploring the intersections of language, culture, and sustainability.

 Curator